"The first nation to recognize my country was Morocco," stated President Obama in Cairo, Egypt, June 4, 2009.

 When Jefferson asked the Islamic Ambassador what the new country of America had done to offend them, he reported to John Jay, March 28, 1786:

 "The ambassador answered us that it was founded on the laws of the prophet, it was written in their Qur'an,

 that all nations which had not acknowledged the Prophet were sinners, whom it was the right and duty of the faithful to plunder and enslave; and that every mussulman (Muslim) who was slain in this warfare was sure to go to paradise.

-Jefferson read the Qur'an, not out of admiration but to understand why Muslims were attacking Americans unprovoked.
+Jefferson read the Qur'an, not out of admiration or devotion, but to understand why Muslims were attacking Americans unprovoked.